 A detailed geotechnical investigation was carried out to determine the condition of the existing subgrade for the pitch.
-Not surprising the results came back as highly reactive.
+Not surprisingly the results came back as highly reactive.
 Working closely with our geotechnical engineer we specified a subgrade remediation consisting of stabilising the existing material with lime and cement and the inclusion of a geocomposite membrane to provide further protection.

-Overlying the subgrade remediation layer we included the re-use of site won granular fill.
+Overlying the subgrade remediation layer, we included the re-use of site won granular fill.
 This prevented the material to be disposed off-site and removed the need to import material to the site.
 This subsequently improved the carbon footprint of the construction works.

 A concrete upstand was included around the perimeter of the pitch.
-Not only did this house the perimeter fence posts but plays an integral part in training by having a hard edge for the players to hit balls against.
+Not only did this house the perimeter fence posts, but plays an integral part in training by having a hard edge for the players to hit balls against.
 To ensure seamless tie-ins with the existing perimeter elements and levels the upstand height varied.

 The new pitch obtained FIH certification and the club has been very happy with the final outcome.
 The facility will now be able to host high level hockey tournaments that they had lost due to the unplayable nature of the previous pitch.